 South Pointe Park is our favorite place to watch the sunset.
 With grass, sand, and a picturesque pier, this is where you’ll find us around 6pm, jogging up and down the concrete and waving to passing cruise ships.
 Plus, it’s just a walk away from some of our favorite restaurants.
 (Hello Joe’s Stone Crab, Cibo Wine Bar, and Lilikoi Organic Living!

 No need to drive out of downtown to find some green space.
 Head to Downtown Miami’s Museum Park (more recently "Maurice A. Ferré Park"), which borders the Biscayne Bay and offers more than 30 acres perfect to walk, jog, or run.
 Continue along the park’s paved sidewalk and you’ll end up in Brickell and Brickell Key, giving you a complete tour of Miami’s concrete jungle.

 Nestled inside one of Miami’s busiest areas, A.D.
 Barnes State Park is best known for its eco-adventures.
-With 15 acres of native plants and trees, go on a guided tour and spot all different types of Florida wildlife.
+With 65 acres of native plants and trees, go on a guided tour and spot all different types of Florida wildlife.
 Plus, the park includes fishing areas, jogging trails, picnic shelters, and even campsite areas for when you want to spend a night out in nature.

 Another Miami Beach green space, Lummus Park is one of the city’s best-kept secrets.
-Running seven acres, Lummus Park is actually the oldest in Miami and offers all sorts of activities to keep you occupied.
+Running 74 acres, Lummus Park is actually the oldest parks in Miami and offers all sorts of activities to keep you occupied.
 There’s plenty of grass to play sports, as well as volleyball areas, paved trails for bikes and runners, and lots of sandy beach spots.